muzny/csci3010-cuboulder/concise_style_guide_cpp.md

 */
 ```

 __Function comments__: Should provide a brief description of what the function does, what parameters it takes, and what it returns.
 A user should know how to run the function using only your comment and the function header.
+For this class, we'll put function comments in the `.cpp` files.
+[Here is an overview about where documentation normally goes](https://softwareengineering.stackexchange.com/questions/84071/is-it-better-to-document-functions-in-the-header-file-or-the-source-file).

 ```c++
 /**